Back to Insights

 Buyers do not simply listen to what a seller says.
 They verify it.
 Before going to market, you need to have in hand:

-- Three years of tax returns — the source of truth buyers and lenders rely on
+• Three to five years of tax returns — the source of truth buyers and lenders rely on

-- Three years of profit and loss statements, reconcilable with your tax returns
+• Three to five years of profit and loss statements, reconcilable with your tax returns

 Those documents need to be clean, consistent, and reconcilable with each other.
 When they are not, they become problems — sometimes deal-killing ones.